ACH vs. Check vs. Credit Card: MSP Payment Security Guide (2026)

 In short, ACH transfers prioritize security, offering MSPs a payment method built for convenience as well as control at scale.

-The Benefits for MSPs
+The Security Benefits of ACH for MSPs

 FlexPoint isn’t just another payments tool.
 It’s a purpose-built platform designed to help MSPs get paid securely and on time.
 Here’s how FlexPoint adds security and efficiency to whichever payment type you and your clients choose to prioritize.